 The Twin is sturdy, durable, and is an incredibly solid machine.
 There’s no wiggle on any of its inputs or outputs, and all knobs and buttons are smooth and securely attached.

-You may have been wondering why this bundle is called the “Heritage Edition”, and we’re happy to say that it’s strictly about the plugins you receive with the software bundle.
+You may have been wondering why this bundle is called the “Heritage Edition”, and I’m happy to say that it’s strictly about the plugins you receive with the software bundle.

 When you buy Heritage Edition, you gain access to five of Universal Audio’s award-winning plugins, including the UA 1176 Collection, Teletronix LA-2A Classic Leveler Collection, Pultec Passive EQ Collection, UA 610 Tube Preamp & EQ Collection, and UA Pure Plate Reverb.